For free expert advice, send us a message and we’ll be in touch

 - Trade Creditors

-- HM Revenue and Customs (HMRC was, prior to 2002, listed as a preferential creditor until the Enterprise Act came into effect)
+- HM Revenue and Customs (since 2002, when the Enterprise Act came into effect)

 Where a company has secured a floating charge over the assets of the company on or after 15 September 2003, and the company’s net property is greater than £10,000, then unsecured creditors will benefit from the associated prescribed part fund.

 Are there any other people who still need to be paid?

 In terms of finding out more about who gets paid first in liquidation, we hope this guide has helped shed some light on the order of payments in a liquidation process.
 The Insolvency Experts offer a wealth of experience within the industry.
 We have worked with countless companies over the years, working with myriad industries.

 If you would like to speak with us about your specific situation, we are happy to help.
-You can contact us via email or telephone to speak to one our specialists and we’ll arrange a consultation at a time that suits you.
+You can contact us via email, or by calling 0300 303 8284 to speak to one our specialists and we’ll arrange a consultation at a time that suits you.
 Alternatively, you can request a quote by clicking the button below.